luugiathuy/luugiathuy.github.io/_drafts/set-up-arch-linux-cubieboard.md

         useradd -m -G wheel -s /bin/bash <username>

+1. Specify the new user account's password:

+        passwd <username>

 1. Edit `sudoers` list by typing `visudo`, look for the below line and uncomment it to allow wheel group to execute commands.

         %wheel ALL=(ALL) ALL